icub-tech-iit/documentation/mkdocs/tendons_icub/docs/shoulder_elbow.md

 <center>![ICUB-SHOULDER](img/shoulder/ICUB_SHOULDER_LEFT_Cable_6.png)</center>
 <center>![ICUB-SHOULDER](img/shoulder/ICUB_SHOULDER_LEFT_Cable_5.png)</center>
-> Once both crimps jumped over the 2 teeth holding the in position you can start tightening the screws of the tensionnes 6 and 5
+> Once both crimps jumped over the 2 teeth holding the crimp in position you can start tightening the screws of the tensionnes 6 and 5

 ## 3. Left Elbow cabling